-Veterinary palliative medicine is a philosophy of care in which a decision has been made to decline or withdraw the pursuit of curative therapy for a life-limiting illness.
+Veterinary palliative medicine is a form of care in which a decision has been made to stop attempts to cure a terminal or life-limiting illness.
 Some diseases that we treat in dogs are managed over the long term without any hope for a cure.
 These include diabetes, chronic kidney disease, and congestive heart disease.
 Managing these and other chronic diseases is not the same as palliative care.

-Palliative medicine is, by definition, care that is delivered as a dog approaches his end of life.
-The most common circumstances that lead up to the decision to initiate palliative care include:
+Palliative medicine is care that is delivered as a dog approaches the end of life.
+The most common circumstances that precede palliative care include:

 My dog has very advanced cancer, and the hope for a cure is remote.
 What kind of palliative care is appropriate?

-Incurable cancer provides an example for articulating the principles and practices of veterinary palliative medicine.
+Incurable cancer provides an example for explaining the principles and practices of veterinary palliative medicine.
 Palliative care in the face of life-limiting cancer is as individual as the patient and type of cancer.

-Once a dog's activities of daily living have been identified, it’s appropriate to define family beliefs, the family's needs as care unfolds, and the goals for the dog as death approaches.
+Once a dog's activities of daily living have been identified, it is important to define family beliefs, the family's needs as care unfolds, and the goals for the dog as death approaches.
 An essential part of establishing goals of palliative therapy is understanding the expected course of the life-limiting disease - in this case, cancer.
-Knowledge is power, and knowledge about disease allows for development of a personalized palliative care plan.
+Knowledge about disease allows for the development of a personalized palliative care plan.

 How can palliative care help make my dog with life-limiting disease more comfortable?

-Pain management is the most important facet of palliative care in dogs.
-Pain is best managed from a multimodal perspective, which means using various techniques—both pharmacologic (medications) as well as nonpharmacologic—in conjunction to achieve the goal of maximum comfort.
+Pain management is the most important part of palliative care.
+Pain is best managed using multiple therapies together, both pharmacologic (medications) and nonpharmacologic, to achieve maximum comfort.

-Several classes of medication, as well as nutraceuticals (nutritional supplements), can be used together to combat pain.
-In addition, your veterinarian may suggest one or a combination of nonpharmacologic therapies to address musculoskeletal pain:
+Several classes of medication, as well as nutritional supplements (nutraceuticals), can be used together to combat pain.
+Your veterinarian may also suggest one or more nonpharmacologic therapies to address musculoskeletal pain:

-- Medical acupuncture can modify the dog’s overall pain experience by sending signals to the brain and nervous system that change the dog’s perception of pain.
-In addition, acupuncture can release painful trigger points in muscles and reduce abnormal nervous system activity.
+- Medical acupuncture can change your dog’s perception of pain by sending signals to the brain and nervous system.
+Acupuncture can also release painful trigger points in muscles and reduce abnormal nervous system activity.

-- Massage can be performed by a trained provider, but many massage techniques can also be taught for use at home.
-Most dogs find massage to be very comforting.
+- Massage can be performed by a trained provider and massage techniques can also be taught for use at home.
+Most dogs find massage comforting.

-- Chiropractic adjustment, used to restore movement in the skeleton where restrictions have occurred, may be a technique that can help a canine palliative care patient move more normally.
+- Chiropractic adjustment, used to restore movement in the skeleton where restrictions have occurred, may help a palliative care patient move more normally.

 How can I make my home more comfortable for my dog who is receiving palliative care?

-Palliative care generally includes modifying the home environment to maximize mobility, modify activities of daily living in a way that sustains the pet, and to prevent injury to the dog, whose balance and ability to move normally may be compromised.
+Palliative care includes modifying the home environment to maximize mobility and prevent injury to the dog, whose balance and ability to move normally may be compromised.
 Some simple modifications include:

-- Adding nonskid floor surfaces, which generally make moving around the house easier for canine palliative care patients.
-In rooms without carpet, there are several creative ways to create nonskid floors, including incorporating area rugs and the spongy interlocking floor tiles often found in children's play areas and gyms.
+- Adding non-skid floor surfaces, which make moving around the house easier.
+There are several creative ways to create non-skid floors, including using area rugs or the spongy, interlocking floor tiles found in children's play areas and gyms.

 - Raising food and water dishes to just above elbow height.
-This change allows a dog that may have back pain to eat and drink with the spine in a neutral position, minimizing the risk for back pain during meals.
-If the dog is minimally mobile, it may be best to teach him to allow food and water bowls to be placed in front of him wherever he is comfortable resting.
+This change allows a dog to eat and drink with the spine in a neutral position, minimizing back pain.
+If the dog is minimally mobile, you can place food and water bowls in front of them wherever they are comfortable resting.

-- Blocking access to stairs or making sure the dog is supervised when going up or down stairs.
-A sling or vest can be used to assist a dog if carrying her is not an option.
+- Blocking access to stairs or making sure the dog is supervised when navigating stairs.
+You can use a sling or vest to assist a dog if carrying him is not an option.

-It’s clear that palliative care for a dog facing life-limiting disease can encompass many different aspects of day-to-day life.
-The key components are to control pain, maintain mobility, and adapt the environment to sustain integration within the family.
-Your veterinary healthcare team will partner with you to put together the most appropriate palliative care plan for your dog.
+Palliative care involves controlling pain, maintaining mobility, and adapting the environment to keep your dog engaged in family activities.
+Your veterinary team will partner with you to create the most appropriate palliative care plan for your dog.